SystemsApproach/book/preface.rst

    problems being addressed, and updating the numbers to represent the state-of-the-art technology (e.g., 10-Gbps Ethernet).

--  We emphasize a historical perspective, connecting the dots between the original research that led to the development of technologies like multicast, real-time video streaming, and quality-of-service, and now-familar cloud applications like GoToMeeting, Netflix, and Spotify.
+- We connect the dots between the original research that led to the development of technologies like multicast, real-time video streaming, and quality-of-service, and the now-familar cloud applications like GoToMeeting, Netflix, and Spotify.
 This is in keeping with our emphasis on the design process and not just the end result, which is especially important today since so much the Internet is primarily available in proprietary commercial services.

--  We place the Internet in the broader context of the Cloud, and just as importantly, in the context of the commerial forces that are shaping the Internet and Cloud.
+- We place the Internet in the broader context of the Cloud, and just as importantly, in the context of the commerial forces that are shaping the Cloud.
 This has minimal impact on the technical details presented throughout the book, but it is discussed in a new *Perspective* section at the end of each chapter.
 We hope one side-effect of this discussion is to foster an appreciation for the Internet’s continuous evolution, and the opportunity for innovation this represents.

 More specifically, the 6th Edition includes the following major changes: